asbjornenge/react-datalist/README.md

-	autoPosition      - automatically position the options list  (default true) initialFilter     - set the initial input value              (default '') onOptionSelected  - callback triggered when option is considered selected
+	autoPosition      - automatically position the options list  (default true) initialFilter     - set the initial input value              (default '') onOptionSelected  - callback triggered when option is considered selected setFilter         - a function that can be used to control the filter/input value

 	* = required

+### setFilter

+The setFilter property is there to enable external control of the filter state (the input value).
+It takes a function that will be called with another function.
+This latter function can be used to set the filter value.

+    setFilter : function(fn) { fn('New value') }

 ## !TLDR;